lolothecoder/portfolio/README.md

 # Portfolio

-## In progress projects:

 ### Robotics Competition
 In a team of 3 and a budget of 2250 CHF, we are tasked with creating a robot that can pick up and unload Legos in an arena.
-My main task is electronics.
+My main task was electronics and low level programming.

 **Keywords: ROS2, Electronics, CAD (Fusion 360), 3D Printing, Laser cutting, Machine Learning, Computer Vision, Machining, Raspberry Pi, Arduino**